fgsfdsfgs/UE1/README.md

 3. Run `System/Unreal.exe`.

 ### PSVita
-1. Ensure you have kubridge and libshacccg installed.
+1. Ensure you have libshacccg installed.
 2. Install the original retail v200 release of Unreal or the v205 demo onto your PC.
 3. Copy the contents of the `Unreal` folder to `ux0:/data/unreal/` on your PSVita.
 4. Copy the `unreal` folder from `unreal-arm-psvita-gcc.zip` to `ux0:/data/`.
 Overwrite everything.